Two coupled-drive centrifugal fans on the Jitamitra shop floor

 What exactly does an SCR / DeNOx booster fan do?

 It makes up the pressure drop that a selective-catalytic-reduction (SCR) DeNOx reactor adds to the flue-gas path.
 When you fit an SCR reactor for NOx control, the catalyst layers, flow grid and ash-management hardware consume pressure the original draught train was never sized for.
-The booster fan supplies that make-up rise on top of the existing ID draught, so the boiler or kiln keeps its target furnace draft.
+The booster fan is sized to supply that make-up rise on top of the existing ID draught, supporting steady furnace draft across the load range and leaving combustion tuning to your plant.
 It handles the same hot, dusty flue gas the ID fan does, plus the ammonia and ammonium bisulphate the SCR introduces.
 It is a booster sized around a catalyst, not a general-purpose ID or FD fan.

 How do you size the fan when the catalyst pressure drop keeps rising?